Learning Outcomes

 This article has covered the following key knowledge points:

-- There are three types of recording statutes: race, notice, and race-notice.
+- There are three types of recording statutes—race, notice, and race-notice—distinguished by their language about notice and recording first.

-- Only bona fide purchasers for value without notice are protected.
+- Only bona fide purchasers for value (including mortgagees) are protected; donees, heirs, devisees, and judgment lien creditors generally are not.

 Key Terms and Concepts